axiondarkmatterexperiment/fast_daq/source/daq/README.md

-# psyllid/source/daq
+# fast_daq/source/daq

-This directory contains the classes that do the actual work of psyllid data acquisition.
+This directory contains the classes that do the actual work of fast_daq data acquisition.